ELanning/checkr/README.md

 To debug the extension:

 1.  `git clone` the repo.
 1. Install `yarn` and run in it the project root.
 See `package.json` for a full list of commands.
+1. Run `yarn watch` to compile the TypeScript into JavaScript and "watch" for any file changes.
 1. Open the project in VS code, and press `F5`.
 1.  `Ctrl+R` in the debug window reloads the extension.

 ## Contact